 Thaidene Nene is a majestic and magical place including many important ecological and cultural features

-Located at the eastern end of Great Slave Lake in the Northwest Territories, the proposed Thaidene Nëné national park reserve is part of a larger group of proposed protected areas around the East Arm and Artillery Lake regions.
-Thaidene Nëné means ‘Land of the Ancestors’ in the Chipewyan language.
-The Łutsël K'e Dene First Nation (ŁKDFN) consider Thaidene Nëné to be the ‘heart of the homeland’ as well as a sacred place.
-The Northwest Territory Métis Nation (NWTMN) also has significant cultural ties to the area.
-Thaidene Nëné is a culturally rich area, including the traditional and present-day hunting, fishing, gathering and spiritual areas used by various Aboriginal peoples.
-Many local residents and visitors also use the Thaidene Nëné area for a variety of activities.
+Located at the eastern end of Great Slave Lake in the Northwest Territories, Thaidene Nene National Park Reserve is part of a larger group of protected areas around the East Arm and Artillery Lake regions.
+Thaidene Nene means ‘Land of the Ancestors’ in the Dënesųłiné—or Chipewyan—language.
+The Łutsël K'e Dene First Nation (ŁKDFN) consider Thaidene Nene to be the ‘heart of the homeland’ as well as a sacred place.
+The Northwest Territory Métis Nation also has significant cultural ties to the area.
+Thaidene Nene is a culturally rich area, including the traditional and present-day hunting, fishing, gathering and spiritual areas used by various Indigenous peoples.
+Many local residents and visitors also use the Thaidene Nene area for a variety of recreational activities.